It Takes a Village

-It Takes a Village: And Other Lessons Children Teach Us is a book published in 1996 by First Lady of the United States Hillary Rodham Clinton.
+It Takes a Village: And Other Lessons Children Teach Us is a book published in 1996 by the then First Lady of the United States Hillary Clinton.
 In it, Clinton presents her vision for the children of America.
 She focuses on the impact individuals and groups outside the family have, for better or worse, on a child's well-being, and advocates a society which meets all of a child's needs.
 The book was written with uncredited ghostwriter Barbara Feinman.

 The book was republished as a Tenth Anniversary Edition in 2006 and saw publication as a picture book in 2017.

 History

 Publishers had approached Clinton since the spring of 1994 with the idea of writing a book, and announcement of the upcoming book came in April 1995 from the publisher she chose, Simon & Schuster.
 It came in the wake of the Clinton health care plan of 1993, which she had led the effort for and which had suffered its final collapse in September 1994, and the book was seen by some observers as an effort to help reshape Clinton's image.
 It was not unusual for a First Lady to write a book while still in office, with Barbara Bush's children-aimed Millie's Book the most recent prior example.
-Eleanor Roosevelt was the first First Lady to write books while still in office, with the publication of "It's Up to the Women" in 1933, "This Troubled World" in 1938, and "The Moral Basis of Democracy" in 1940, among others.
-Carolyn Reidy, head of Simon & Schuster's trade books division, said "We have all known that Hillary Rodham Clinton has devoted most of her career to issues of children.
+Eleanor Roosevelt was the first First Lady to write books while still in office, with the publication of It's Up to the Women in 1933, This Troubled World in 1938, and The Moral Basis of Democracy in 1940, among others.
+Carolyn Reidy, head of Simon & Schuster's trade books division, said: "We have all known that Hillary Rodham Clinton has devoted most of her career to issues of children.
 But outside of a handful of articles and speeches, her thoughts on these issues have not been available to everyone in an easily readable format.
 I think it will be an inspiring book."
-The book was originally intended to come out in September 1995, but delays on the part of Clinton resulted in publication being delayed until January 1996.
+The book was originally intended to come out in September 1995 but delays on the part of Clinton resulted in publication being delayed until January 1996.